-In addition, if the child is placed with Child Protective Services (CPS) as a result of abuse, neglect, or illlegal drug use that endangers the child, the biological parents may face involuntary termination if they fail to perform their service plan in a timely manner.
+In addition, if the child is placed with Child Protective Services (CPS) as a result of abuse, neglect, or illegal drug use that endangers the child, the biological parents may face involuntary termination if they fail to perform their CPS service plan in a good faith and timely manner.

 At Helene Parker & Associates, L.L.C., we represent mothers, fathers, and other family members in both prosecution and defense of lawsuits for involuntary termination of parental rights.
 Prompt action is a priority in any case involving the wellbeing and best interest of a child, and we will work closely with you to take swift and effective action to protect your rights and the interests of your children.